 Hopefully the lesson to be learned is to avoid being distracted by the colour of the pizza shop, but to focus instead on the fellow in the office above.

 Editor’s Note: Democracy might not offer you many choices, but you still have options—especially is you’re serious about protecting yourself from greedy government overlords.
-Find out more in Doug Casey’s special report, Getting Out of Dodge.
+Find out more in Doug Casey’s special report, Surviving and Thriving During an Economic Collapse.
 Click here to download your free PDF copy now.